marobr63/marobr63/README.md

 - 👋 Hi, I’m @marobr63
-- 👀 I’m interested by the domotic
+- 👀 I’m interested in home automation
-- 🌱 I’m currently learning ...
+- 🌱 I am currently interested in Home Assistant from Jeedom
-- 💞️ I’m looking to collaborate on ...
+- 💞️ For now I am starting and I have no spawning project to expose or share.
 - 📫 How to reach me ...

 <!---